elastic/logstash-forwarder/PROTOCOL.md

 The needs that lead to this protocol are:

-* Encryption amd Authentication to protect
+* Encryption and Authentication to protect
 * Compression should be used to reduce bandwidth
 * Round-trip latency should not damage throughput
 * Application-level message acknowledgement